NorthCoastChurch/IT-Policy/Policy-2-Account-Management.md

 # **Overview**

-Computer accounts are the means used to grant access to North Coast Church’s information systems.
+Staff accounts are the means used to grant access to North Coast Church’s information systems.
 These accounts provide a means of providing accountability, a key to any computer security program, for North Coast Church usage.

-This means that creating, controlling, and monitoring all computer accounts is extremely important to an overall security program.
+This means that creating, controlling, and monitoring all staff accounts is extremely important to an overall security program.

 ## **Purpose**